Tristan Lamasine: 2016

 Lamasine qualified for the singles main draw of 2016 Wimbledon Championships after winning three qualifying matches.
 He lost in the first round of the singles main draw to 25th seed Viktor Troicki in straight sets.
 It was his first career singles match in the main draw of an ATP World Tour or Grand Slam tournament.

 Lamasine won two singles qualifying matches to reach the singles main draw of the 2016 Swedish Open, but lost in the first round to another qualifier, Calvin Hemery, in three sets.
 That was his first career singles match in the main draw of a non-Grand Slam ATP World Tour tournament.

 Lamasine won two singles qualifying matches to reach the singles main draw of the 2016 Swiss Open.
 He went on to register his first career singles win in the main draw of an ATP World Tour tournament by defeating Radu Albot in straight sets in the first round.
 He lost his second-round match to third seed Albert Ramos-Viñolas in straight sets.
 At that tournament, Lamasine made his doubles debut in a non-Grand Slam ATP World Tour tournament by partnering Paul-Henri Mathieu; the unseeded pair lost in the first round of the main draw.

 2019

 Starting from the first week of 2019, Lamasine played exclusively on the ATP Challenger Tour until the ATP Tour 250 Lyon Open that was held in late May.
 At the Lyon Open, Lamasine gained entry to the singles main draw as a lucky loser when Mikhail Kukushkin withdrew due to right shoulder pain.
-Lamasine had lost to Jannik Sinner in the final qualifying round but defeated him in main draw first round before losing to top seed Nikoloz Basilashvili in the second round.
+Lamasine had lost to Jannik Sinner in the final qualifying round but defeated him in the main draw first round before losing to top seed Nikoloz Basilashvili in the second round.

+2024

+He received a wildcard in doubles for the 2024 ATP Lyon Open partnering Tom Paris (tennis).